A silver lining?

 What’s been happening alongside all that is the advent of technologies that make working from home not only possible, but easy.
 The concern for many companies in allowing remote working is the loss of interaction within teams if they’re not physically co-located.
 That may have been true once – but I can personally testify, interaction between us is far from an issue for the Abaco marketing team.

-In fact, I was talking to Alisa Coffey, our new marketing manager, about it.
+In fact, I was talking to Alisa Coffey, our new head of marketing, about it.
 Her perspective is that, if you want to put together the best team, where individuals are located shouldn’t be a barrier.
 And, she pointed out, another real benefit of that approach is that you get a diversity that is a real strength.
 (We’re a worldwide team.)

 There’s also the issue of productivity.
 Many of those who work from home say they find they achieve more because they’re not subject to the random, irrelevant interruptions that are the enemy of getting things done.
 Working from home increases efficiency.